-Nike's revenue, profit beat estimates
+Nike revenue beats; sees rebound in basketball category

 However, gross margins contracted 140 basis points to 44.2 percent, due to increased product costs, a strong dollar and higher off-price sales.

-Nike's net income rose to $842 million, or 50 cents per share, in the three months ended Nov.
-30, from $785 million, or 45 cents per share, a year earlier.
+The company's net income rose 7.3 percent to $842 million, or 50 cents per share, in the three months ended Nov.
+30.

 Analysts on average had expected earnings of 43 cents per share, according to Thomson Reuters I/B/E/S.